Reconnection Widget

 Step 1: Check Account Status

 To determine if a user needs to reconnect their bank account, first call the /accounts endpoint using the user's connection ID.
-If the bank account status is "EXPIRED," you should then present the reconnection widget to the user.
+If the bank account status is "FAILURE," you should then present the reconnection widget to the user.

 For more details on checking account status, refer to the documentation on Bank Account Details.